Zoom-to-Inpaint: Image Inpainting with High-Frequency Details: Proposed method

 where $\phi_{i, j}$ is the $i$-th convolution layer at the $j$-th block in VGG19 \cite{simonyan15}, and $\lambda_c^{\phi}$ is a constant.

-\subsubsection{Super-Resolution Network}
+\subsubsection{Super-resolution network}

-We use an SR network that \textit{zooms in} the coarse output $X_c$ by scale factor $s > 1$.
-The SR network should be simple yet effective, to reasonably upscale $X_c$ to $\tilde{X}_{SR}\in\mathbb{R}^{sH\times sW\times 3}$.
-Hence, our SR network architecture is designed as a cascade of four residual blocks with a pixel shuffle layer \cite{shi2016realtime} at the end.
-The detailed architecture is provided in the Appendix.
-Contrary to the coarse network output, we do not mask $\tilde{X}_{SR}$ since the refinement network in the following stage can propagate high-resolution patches from valid regions to the inpainted region.
+We use an SR network that \textit{zooms in} on the coarse output $X_c$ by scale factor $s > 1$, yielding $\tilde{X}_{SR}\in\mathbb{R}^{sH\times sW\times 3}$.
+Our SR network architecture is designed as a cascade of four residual blocks with a pixel shuffle layer \cite{shi2016realtime} at the end.
+Contrary to the coarse network output, we do not mask $\tilde{X}_{SR}$ since the refinement network in the following stage can propagate the HR patches from valid regions to the inpainted region using contextual attention (CA) \cite{yu2018generative}.
 Therefore, we train the SR network by directly minimizing $L_{SR}={\lVert \tilde{X}_{SR} - \tilde{X}\rVert}_1$, where $\tilde{X}\in\mathbb{R}^{sH\times sW\times 3}$ is the full HR image.